vike27/lockers/README.md

 I have used Minitest as my testing suite.

 Fork & Clone the repository to your machine and run ruby main.rb from the lockers directory.
-From there just follow the instruction the program gives you!
+From there just follow the instructions the program gives you!

 Let me know if you have any questions!